mcassi17/Cap_Bikeshare_Pred/Registered_Time/README.md

 # All Riders
-The overall goal of this project was to predict the ride time on a Capital Bikeshare bike based on the start/end stations, weather, and other categorical data.
+The initial goal of the project was to predict the ride times using the registered riders and casual riders together.
+The model that was produced for that did not perform as well as hoped, so the data was split into casual and registered.

 ## Models Used and Evaluation Criteria
 The regression models used to predict the ride time of a Capital Bikeshare rides were Random Forests, Logisitc Regression, Elastic Net Regression, LassoRegression, and Ridge Regression.